 Online learning: Each unit has a number of web-based resources designed to broaden student's appreciation of the range of practice and contemporary debate on the discipline.
 OCA students have access to the V & A image collection and use of the Creative Commons on Flickr as well as access to the Bridgeman Education image library, from which they may download images for comment, or to include in learning logs.
 Students are encouraged to keep learning blogs if they have access to the internet, so that they can share their reflections and learning online with other students, and discuss these with others on the OCA forum.

-OCA is piloting the use of Google hangouts for students to collaborate and critique each other's work.
-If popular their use will be extended in the future.
+In addition OCA is piloting the use of Google hangouts so that students can meet together online for critique sessions.